OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

 Configuring the System Datastore
 --------------------------------

 To use Ceph drivers the system datastore must be either :ref:`Shared <system_ds_shared>` or :ref:`Ceph <system_ds_ceph>`.
-Make sure to read both guides to understand the differences of using either one.
+Make sure to read both subsections to understand the differences of using either one.
 A short summary:

 +------------------------------------------------------------------------+---------------------------------------------------------------------------------+
 |                                 Shared                                 |                                       Ceph                                      |